maximromanov/tnt_wien_spring2018/01/README.md

 # Homework

-	* Finish conversion of the text into a proper Word document with citations and bibliography managed and updated via Zotero.
+	* Finish conversion of the text into a proper Word document.
+	* Manage references and bibliography with Zotero.